Atul-devops/assignment-devops/README.md

 To run ansible use command ansible-playbook -i host_ip -u ansible windows.yaml or ansible-playbook windows.yml

-To run the teraaform use command firstly to initialize  use terraform init, then terraform plan and finally terraform apply to see final results.
+To run the terraform use command firstly to initialize  use terraform init, then terraform plan and finally terraform apply to see final results.

+But here you can use ./deploy.sh to run terraform and ansible playbook